Suboxone® & MAT,

 UMG offers MAT at our Vallejo and Fremont clinics in person, and via TelePsychiatry to anywhere in California.
 Many patients prefer telehealth — no waiting room, no chance of running into someone, no time off work.

-We accept Medi-Cal — important access for OUD treatment in California.
+We accept most major commercial insurance and offer self-pay options for OUD treatment in California.
 We can usually start treatment within 1–2 weeks of your first call.
 Same-week and same-day appointments are sometimes available.

 Four California clinics for in-person care, plus TelePsychiatry for patients anywhere in the state.